Company Registration

 If a product falls under a mandatory BIS list, selling it without certification can lead to fines, product seizure, or a complete ban.

-➝ The product must be tested in a BIS-recognized lab
+➝ The product must be tested in a BIS-approved laboratory

-➝ The product must carry a BIS mark (ISI or CRS mark)
+➝ The product must display the BIS mark (ISI mark or CRS mark) after approval

 Below are the major product groups where BIS certification is compulsory in 2026.